 - List specific requests and the overall budget.
 This will provide enough guidance to make it easier on gift buyers.

 - Ensure donors purchase age-appropriate gifts, especially for children.
-Create a list with some suggestions for those who either don’t have kids or whose have long since grown.
+Create a list with some suggestions for those who either don’t have kids or whose kids have long since grown.

 - List the drop-off location on each tag and the date gifts should be returned.